MilesBDyson/Porcelain-mod/README.md

-Cooking cold_mixture turns it into porcelain. cold_mixture is soft and darker porcelain is harder and lighter
+Cooking cold_mixture turns it into porcelain. cold_mixture is soft and darker porcelain is harder and lighter ties in well with bakedclay adding an aditional 32 shades of color to the pallet..

 additionaly this mod adds tow crafting items to the mix.